ArnaudWopata/offline-spa-proto/README.md

 We have to create a service listening to the event and exposing theses values.
 That way, controllers would just have to depend on it, expose the status in the scope and that's it.

 This component should be externalized to a lib.

+### TODO List
+Technically, we only need to implement a service that broadcasts event and provide an online status.
+This is already done.

+Globally, we need to specify how we want the app to behave / react when online status changes.

 ## Cache the data to access it anytime